 In 2013 I trained with Jim Harrington to become a yoga teacher.
 I was attracted to his teaching because of my background in Exercise Science and Pilates.
 Jim Harrington’s ability to unlock the potential of the body through alignment and correct muscle recruitment is inspiring.
 This was also the start of my spiritual journey into the depths of yoga and yoga philosophy.

 After my second pregnancy with our identical twin boys, I learnt to be more gentle with myself and my body.
-I was regularly attending classes with Lisa Murray, who teaches Hatha Vinyasa Yoga in a hot yoga studio.
-She continued to remind me to listen to my body.
 It was then that I was introduced to the work of Vanda Scaravelli and felt inspired by her approach of using gravity, the breath and the wave:

 “It is not so much the performance of the exercises that matters, but how we approach them mentally and physically.”

-I’m now studying Meridian Yoga for my 500 hour training with Annie Cryar, incorporating meridian and energy work with Vanda Scaravelli’s philosophies, combining my training and love for Shiatsu with yoga.
+I then completed my 500 hour Meridian Yoga teacher training with Annie Cryar, incorporating meridian and energy work with Vanda Scaravelli’s philosophies, combining my training and love for Shiatsu with yoga.
 My journey of study continues to inspire my teaching journey…

 When I’m not teaching, my own daily practice includes yoga, Pilates, swimming and running.
 I have a deep connection with the ocean and have always lived close to her.
 I surf as often as I can and when there’s no waves, I like to run along side the sea and sense her rhythm.